-England could get new national parks
+England could have new national parks

 According to Mr Gove, the UK's population growth, combined with changes in technology and a decline in some habitats, meant it was time to "look afresh at these landscapes".

-He stressed that the goal of the review is not to diminish the protection of natural areas, but "strengthen it in the face of present-day challenges".
+He stressed that the goal of the review was not to diminish the protection of natural areas, but to "strengthen it in the face of present-day challenges".

 Former government aide and journalist Julian Glover has been appointed to carry it out.